THE VOLGA GERMANS IN PORTLAND

 In 1932, a fire partially destroyed the sanctuary.
 The $5,320 loss was insured, and three months later, the church was rebuilt and returned to use.

-In November 1933, Reverend Wagner was at the center of a dispute within the congregation, resulting in a number of members leaving the church to join the Ebenezer German Congregational Church while others became members of the Zion German Congregational Church.
+In November 1933, Reverend Wagner was at the center of a dispute within the congregation, resulting in several members leaving the church to join the Ebenezer German Congregational Church, while others became members of the Zion German Congregational Church.
 An article in The Oregonian describes an incident that occurred between the two factions outside the church following two church services on February 4, 1934:

 The trouble at the church Sunday was the outgrowth of bad feelings which has prevailed among the two factions for many months.
 Last fall eight members of the then church council filed suit in circuit court seeking to oust the Rev. Conrad Wagner as pastor, assertedly because he preached almost exclusively in German and because he objected to having motion pictures exhibited in the church building.
 The plaintiffs in the suit alleged that the Rev. Mr. Wagner was a troublemaker.